jacques-gasselin/multiplay/DESIGN.md

    FROM playerTokenConnectionTimeAndDeviceUUIDByConnectionToken AS P WHERE P.connectionToken = $connectionToken
 ~~~
-   1. Resolve if there are stale connections based on the connection time being stale.
+   1. Resolve stale connections; determined by an activity timeout expiry.
       Remove the stale connections from the table so that no more requests are serviced on
       a stale connection
-   1. If there are multiple connections invalidate all that are not for the given device id
+   1. If there are multiple connections, invalidate all that are not for the given device id
    1. If there is a valid connection for the given device return that and refresh the connection time.
-   1. If there are no connections insert a new unique one into the table and return that playerToken.
+   1. If there are no connections insert, a new unique connection into the table and return the playerToken.
       This involves selecting from the playerByDevice Table and returning a token for the last used
       player for that device.
-      Or if there are no players associated with that device returning a new one.
+      Or if there are no players associated with that device, return a new player.

 >    There may be multiple tokens for a single player.
-Such that play can begin under one
+This allows that play can begin under one
 >    anonymous player and then be merged by some authenticated login to another existing player.
 >    This is a common game affordance to avoid locking a player into a login flow when they first start a game.

 This flow relies on the game being able to provide a stable UUID for the device.
-If a user has chose to forget settings on the device the UUID should have been regenerated and a new anonymous login would occurr.
+If a user has chosen to forget settings on the device, the UUID should have been regenerated and a new anonymous login would occur.

 Write Data for the Local Player
 ================================